 Air pollution increases the risk of liver cancer

-Diet and lifestyle 22. sep 2021 3 min Professor with special responsibilities Zorana Jovanovic Andersen Written by Kristian Sjøgren
+Health and Wellness 22. sep 2021 3 min Professor with special responsibilities Zorana Jovanovic Andersen Written by Kristian Sjøgren

 A major international study confirms that long-term exposure to air pollution does not solely increase the risk of lung cancer but also increases the risk of cancer in other organs.